ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 * Look for open-ended, non-leading questions.
 * Complete the interview and then give feedback at the end.

-Again, check that the usability guide is saved somewhere shared in Teams, either a Word doc or OneNote.
+Again, check that the interview guide is saved somewhere shared in Teams, either a Word doc or OneNote.

 ### Day 2